apache/incubator-heron/docs/contributors/custom-metrics-sink.md

 Java is currently the only supported language for custom metrics sinks.
 This may change in the future.

-## Currently
+## Currently-supported Sinks

-Heron comes equipped out of the box with three metrics sinks that you can apply for a specific topology:
+Heron comes equipped out of the box with three metrics sinks that you can apply for a specific topology.
+The code for these sinks may prove helpful for implementing your own.

 * [`GraphiteSink`](../api/metrics/com/twitter/heron/metricsmgr/sink/Graphite.html)
   &mdash; Sends each `MetricsRecord` object to a